nadeemramli/personal-blog/content/1. Karangan/1. Pendek/Would and Could.md

 I don't really ask myself of Should cause a lot of times, "Should" can be answer through Would.

+At early stage of your life, your mission usually is to answer the question whether you're capable to do "it", at later stage you begun to the journey to answer the question whether it's worth it to do it.
+The pursuit here is subtle cause the later will determine the

 The best thing to ask yourself is "If you couldn't do it, would you do it."